Intelligence Inertia: Physical Isomorphism and Applications

 Equation~(\ref{equ:homo_equ1}) allows for the superposition of states, providing the algebraic basis to represent the abstract concept of ``rules'' by embedding them within the state-space via their observable effects.
 Equation~(\ref{equ:homo_equ2}) constitutes the bedrock of \textbf{interpretability} at scale $\mathcal{D}$: it ensures that if a rule $r$ explains a transition in the original system, its transformed counterpart must consistently explain the transformed state \cite{ji2023survey}.

-To quantify the density of these rules, we introduce the \textbf{Spatiotemporal State}, $\mathbf{S}$.
+To quantify the density of these rules, we introduce the \textbf{Spatiotemporal State}, $\mathbf{S}$ (representing the integrated observation of network parameter weights and their corresponding activation maps across successive training steps).
 Leveraging the homomorphic properties, we observe a state $S$ alongside its \textbf{adjacent} configuration $S'$, which is generated by the extension of $S$ along the orthogonal rule-direction.
 This integrated observation captures the system's total logical budget within a characteristic cycle as the sum $\mathbf{S} = S + S'$.
-Since the spatial expression component ($l_s$) and the rule-driven evolution component ($l_r$) are phase-orthogonal, the magnitude of this spatiotemporal state satisfies the Pythagorean relationship derived in our micro-physical model:
+Assuming the system undergoes \textbf{quasi-static structural evolution}---where gradients smoothly traverse the tangent space without explosive non-equilibrium shocks---the spatial expression component ($l_S$) and the rule-driven evolution component ($l_R$) remain geometrically orthogonal.
+Consequently, the magnitude of this spatiotemporal state seamlessly satisfies the Pythagorean constraint derived in our macro-constrained physical model:

 The \textbf{Rule Density ($\rho$)} and the \textbf{Symbolic Granularity ($\mathcal{D}$)} are thus directly reified.
 Following the standard definition of density as the content per unit volume, we define $\rho$ as the average quantity of rules $|R|$ within the spatiotemporal state $\|\mathbf{S}\|$ at the resolution $\mathcal{D}$: